-War Horse is the powerful story of a young boy called Albert and his beloved horse, Joey.
+"Well, if you're travelin' in the north country fair Where the winds hit heavy on the borderline..."
+WAR HORSE - MICHAEL MORPURGO Publisher: Faber & Faber, 2007.
+Pages 112 War Horse is the powerful story of a young boy called Albert and his beloved horse, Joey.
 The play is based on a novel by Michael Morpurgo and adapted by Nick Stafford.
 The play begins in England, 1914, with a drunk farmer buying a colt at auction.
-His young son Albert quickly forms a bond with the colt, names him Joey and raises him.
+His young son Albert quickly forms a bond with the colt and names it Joey and raises him.
 At the outbreak of World War One, the farmer sells Joey to the military to pay for his struggling farm.
 Albert is heartbroken.
 Joey is shipped to France and soon caught in enemy fire.
 Fate takes him on an incredible journey, serving on both sides during the war before landing in no man's land.
 But Albert cannot forget Joey and, still too young to enlist, he embarks on a treacherous mission to find his horse and bring him home.

 The stage production features ground-breaking puppetry work, bringing breathing and galloping horses to life on stage.
 Themes: War, friendship, loyalty and courage.

-"I, Albert Narracott, do solemnly swear that we shall be together again."
+"cause when there's life there's still hope"

 THE SHADOW OF A GUNMAN - SEÁN O'CASEY

 Publisher: Faber & Faber, 1998.
 Pages 62

 The Shadow of a Gunman is a powerful play depicting the gripping effects of poverty, nationalism and violence on the lives of the Irish tenement dwellers in the Dublin of 1920.
 Ordinary lives are controlled by forces which seem to offer solutions, but which apparently only bring further misery.

 The play begins in May 1920 and is set in a Dublin tenement occupied by Seamus Shields, a pedlar, and Donal Davoren, a dreamer and poet who is mistakenly believed by other tenement residents to be an on-the-run member of the IRA.
 Davoren plays along with this notoriety and it has positive benefits for him, as it initially wins him the spurious admiration of other would-be freedom fighters, but more importantly, it wins him the affections of Minnie Powell, an attractive young lady of strong nationalist beliefs who, like Donal is slightly delusional as a result of the times in which she lived.
 As the play progresses, we see the negative impact of Davoren's supposed heroism.
-He is the mere 'shadow' of a gunman and ultimately the shadow turns out to be a cowardly figure who must shoulder responsibility for much of the tragedy that befalls others in the play.
-Darkness, violence, deception, fear, tension and poverty are all bedfellows of the play, but the real tragedy is found within the lives of the people who were victims of their time.

-Themes: Deception, war, religion, nationalism, poverty, love TWELVE ANGRY MEN - REGINALD ROSE Publisher: Samuel French Ltd. 1977 Edition.
-Pages 59.
+Themes: Deception, war, religion, nationalism, poverty, love.